grillo/grillo-docs/docs/how-to/simple_structural_monotoring.md

 ---

 # Create simple Structural Monitoring Solution
-Grillo has the capability to monitor sesmic shaking of structures.
-In a simple case, we want to monitor shaking of a structure and receive an alert whenever the amplitude exceeds a predefined limit.
+Grillo has the capability to monitor seismic shaking of structures.
+In a simple case, we want to monitor the shaking of a structure and receive an alert whenever the amplitude exceeds a predefined limit.

 ```mermaid
 flowchart TB